MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/reportextensiondatasetmodify/devenv-onbeforeaftergetrecord-reportextensiondatasetmodify-trigger.md

 ## Remarks

-This trigger runs before [OnAfterGetRecord (Report Data Item) Trigger](../reportdataitem/devenv-onaftergetrecord-reportdataitem-trigger.md).
+This trigger runs before the base object trigger [OnAfterGetRecord (Report Data Item) Trigger](../reportdataitem/devenv-onaftergetrecord-reportdataitem-trigger.md).

 ## See Also
 [Getting Started with AL](../../devenv-get-started.md)